Low-Overhead Energy Estimation for Energy-Aware Online Scheduling Techniques

 We evaluated the best correlating events by doing an exhaustive search.
 A subset of the resulting correlation matrix can be found in figure 2.
 The x-axis denotes the different performance registers whereas the y-axis shows the different benchmarks.
 A value of 1 means a high pearson correlation coefficient between the register content and the power of a certain benchmark, 0 a non-existing correlation.
 We can see in figure 2, that memory movement (either refill of the L1 caches or access in main memory) but also the number of retired instructions correlate well with the power.

 This method easily allows us to find an optimal set of performance registers to estimate the load which in turn correlates to the power.
 So far, we can estimate the processor's performance with this method with an error of less than 15%.
-As you can see in figure 1, the error is comparable to the uncertainty of the external of the INA3221 used as reference value.
+As you can see in figure 1, the error is comparable to the uncertainty of the external of the INA3221 used as a reference value.

 Figure 2: Correlation between the individual performance registers (x-axis) and the activity for two selected benchmark applications.